 Introduction to holistic health in stress management.
 Includes role of the mind, body and universe in attaining high level wellness, stress and its relationship to health and interaction of holistic health practices in the management of stress.
-(Prerequisite: NURS 3100 or consent of instructor.)
+(Prerequisite: Consent of instructor and programmatic director.)